 One reason Hinduja finds the tax to be a potentially bad thing is that customers are frugal.
 He said people pay special attention to the price of gas.

 "People are very price sensitive," he said.
 "And when they see the prices go up like that, they might go somewhere else for their gas.
 I don't know how it would help the community."

-Page 2 of 3 - The sales tax increase of 1 percent would hike the tax from 7.25 to 8.25 percent.
+The sales tax increase of 1 percent would hike the tax from 7.25 to 8.25 percent.
 Many central Illinoisans already pay a heavier sales tax than Woodford County residents.

 In Washington, the sales tax rate is 8 percent; East Peoria's is 8 percent; Peoria, 8.25 percent, and so on.
 Tazewell County residents will also vote on whether to raise the sales tax in their community.

 Auto club AAA stated that the national average for gas as of Feb.
 21 was $3.78 — a 15 cent increase in one week.
 The December retail average cost of gas in the Midwest came out to $3.12 per gallon.

 "(Gas prices) only go up because of profit margins," Hinduja said.
 "Eventually some (gas station owner) says, 'I can't take it anymore,' and they'll raise the prices."